DilanCF/CMSC412_notes/lecture/Lecture20.md

 So far, talked about CPU complex and devices

-Devices that we havent talked about are the sensors
+Devices that we haven't talked about are the sensors

 Difference between the devices we've discussed vs the ones we have not

 IO device: need to access that are not on the PCU or the motherboard

-In general, MOBO devices are much faster/ cna tlak to them quicker
+In general, MOBO devices are much faster/ can talk to them quicker

 Main ones:
 * CPU